Lukisan: Alex de Andreis,Pleasant Anticipations

 Desert is a dangerous place.
-There, all creatures compete for each other just to survive.
-Human, animal, plant have to face all the moments happened suddenly and unexpectedly.
+There, all creatures compete with each other just to survive.
+Humans, animals, and plants have to face all the moments that happened suddenly and unexpectedly.
 At day the weather is so hot and at night so cold.
-The storm of sand emerges unpredictably that could cause damage for all.
+The storm of sand emerges unpredictably which could cause damage to all.
 The food and water are hard to find.
-Sometimes for these desert cheats as if there were water meanwhile in fact it does not exist.
-It is only found a sea of sand and for this reason, the compass that guides the way in the desert only the sun at the day and stars at the night without which one could be lost.
-The culture and indeed the gospel say that unclean spirit lives there; the desert is the house of Satan.
+Sometimes these desert cheats as if there were water meanwhile in fact it does not exist.
+It is only found in a sea of sand and for this reason, the compass that guides the way in the desert only the sun in the day and stars at the night without which one could be lost.
+The culture and indeed the gospel say that an unclean spirit lives there; the desert is the house of Satan.
 But, even though it is a dangerous place, it is the place where the moment of faith comes from.
 The Jewish got the manna when they were in peregrination in the desert.
-Monks and hermits passed the temptations into the holiness.
-Many holy persons came from the desert: John the baptizer, St. Anthony, St. Marcarius, etc. Jesus himself defeated the temptations there.
+Monks and hermits passed the temptations into holiness.
+Many holy persons came from the desert: John the baptizer, St. Anthony, St. Macarius, etc. Jesus himself defeated the temptations there.
 So, it is the toughest place which keeps its mystery and its holiness also its beauty.

-Life is like the desert and it is a scary place where is full of wild beasts.
-It is a scary place because it can lose us on the journey of it.
-As the caliph who needs the star and sun to be its compass in the desert journey, so we need a compass in the desert of life.
+Life is like the desert and it is a scary place that is full of wild beasts.
+It is a scary place because we can lose ourselves on the journey of it.
+As the caliph who needs the star and sun to be their compass in the desert journey, so we need a compass in the desert of life.
 What is that?
 Jesus.
 Jesus is our compass in the desert of life.
 Why?
 He himself is there; indeed he defeated the temptations and for this reason, the angel ministered him.
-As long as we stick on Jesus, we know the way and the goal, we understand what is good and evil; he empowers us so that we can overcome temptations.
+As long as we stick to Jesus, we know the way and the goal, and we understand what is good and evil; he empowers us so that we can overcome temptations.
 Jesus’s power and his authority are greatest because as said in the first letter of Peter through the resurrection, Jesus Christ has gone into heaven and is at the right hand of God, with angels, authorities, and powers subject to him.
 These words create and confirm our self-confidence to be a follower of Jesus.

 The Jesus follower is legally started by baptism.
 Now, by it, Jesus becomes our conscience because he has lived in heart and his spirit is within the soul.
 By his resurrection, conscience is a covenant made between God and man in spirit and in the flesh which is beyond the covenant of Noah.
 It is an everlasting covenant that is written in every heart who believes him.
 In love, God recalls this covenant through him.
 We need to keep this new covenant which is our compass in the journey of life.
 Jesus instructs us to do good, he guides us to do justice, and he teaches us his way through clear conscience.

 A clear conscience is gotten by repenting and by believing in the gospel.
-Without them, it will be dark because the repentance is the door to enter the kingdom of God and the gospel is the living light that illuminates the conscience.
-So, if one has clear conscience based on Jesus Christ then it is like bow appears in a cloud of heart and not in the cloud of the sky as said in the covenant of God and Noah.
-The bow appearing in the cloud of the heart refers that Jesus is always with us and accompanies us during the journey of life.
+Without them, it will be dark because repentance is the door to entering the kingdom of God and the gospel is the living light that illuminates the conscience.
+So, if one has clear conscience based on Jesus Christ then it is like a bow appearing in a cloud of heart and not in the cloud of the sky as said in the covenant of God and Noah.
+The bow appearing in the cloud of the heart refers to that Jesus is always with us and accompanies us during the journey of life.
 To choose and to follow the clear conscience that is Jesus Christ himself, one is saved from the flood of temptations.
-Having saved from temptations of course justice, goodness, purity, love, humility grow prosperously in the land of life and become delightful fruit in life.
-Now by a clear conscience, life is not desert anymore but a garden which is planted with flower justice, rose of goodness, an orchard of purity, jasmine of patience, sunflower of love and etc. It is not a scary place anymore but becomes a beautiful life under the sun of Jesus.
+Having saved from temptations of course justice, goodness, purity, love, and humility grow prosperously in the land of life and become delightful fruit in life.
+Now with a clear conscience, life is not a desert anymore but a garden that is planted with flowers of justice, roses of goodness, an orchard of purity, jasmine of patience, a sunflower of love and etc. It is not a scary place anymore but becomes a beautiful life under the sun of Jesus.

 Jesus says: “This is the time of fulfillment.
 The kingdom of God is at hand”.
 This happens when Satan is defeated and broken down by our choices and our actions for the kingdom of God.
 And definitively the ways to the kingdom of God are love and truth.